LEM158 DXpedition

 No sleep for some time? |

-varied from -2 to -20 degrees Celsius, so wandering
+-2 to -20 degrees Celsius, so wandering in the forest

-in the forest checking the antennae wasn't an overly
+checking the antennae wasn't an overly arduous undertaking.

-tired - after an average dose of five hours of sleep
+an average dose of five hours of sleep per night

-per night - we packed our gear after midday local
+- we packed our gear after midday local time on

-our departure, and we had time to share our experiences
+and we had time to share our experiences of the

-of the past week.
-U.S. stations were audible pretty
+past week.
+U.S. stations were audible pretty well

-well when we had to leave, so prospects were better
+when we had to leave, so prospects were better than

-than a week before.
-Initial results from the LEM159
+a week before.
+Initial results from the LEM159 DXpedition

-DXpedition indicate that they were able to hear
+indicate that they were able to hear many of the

 All in all, the results